 Doctors and practitioners like myself call this gastric distress too.
 The whole colon or your intestines are blocked.
 In their opening statement, the 2018 Expert Consensus Document created by the International Working Group for Disorders of Gastrointestinal Motility and Function they said, “Disturbances of gastric, intestinal and colonic motor and sensory functions affect a large portion of the population worldwide.”

 That’s a mouth-full.
 They’re saying most people are constipated.
-I’d told you that just based on over 25 years of being a licensed health provider!
+They came away with many constipation pain relief ideas including prebiotics and probiotics.
+I’d could tell you this just based on over 29 years of being a licensed health provider!
 The key issue is the lack of frequency of bowel movements.
 Hey, many people are searching for constipation pain relief, and they want it quick.
+Not so fast though, what is causing the constipation?

 Weight Gain and More

 It leads to weight gain, feeling bloating, being tired, and can cause lack of focus.
 How?
 Waste or stool is toxic to you if it hangs around.
 Think of the lovely smell that you don’t want to hang around once you go.
 That’s inside you until you do!
-Doing a cleanse of your colon and help you clean out the toxins and get you going again.
+The action I like to take with clients is acupuncture and a ‘SIBO’ questionnaire.
+You likely don’t have SIBO; this rules that out.

 Here’s a list of medicines that can make you constipated.